ngrx/platform/projects/ngrx.io/content/guide/store/walkthrough.md

 </code-example>

-9. In the `book-list` folder, we will have a service that fetches the data needed for the book list from an API.
+9. In the `book-list` folder, we want to have a service that fetches the data needed for the book list from an API.
 Create a file in the `book-list` folder named `books.service.ts`, which will call the Google Books API and return a list of books.

 <code-example header="src/app/book-list/books.service.ts" path="store-walkthrough/src/app/book-list/books.service.ts">
 </code-example>

-10. In the `book-list` folder, create the `BookListComponent` with the following template.
+10. In the same folder (`book-list`), create the `BookListComponent` with the following template.
 Update the `BookListComponent` class to dispatch the `add` event.

 <code-example header="src/app/book-list/book-list.component.html" path="store-walkthrough/src/app/book-list/book-list.component.html">
 </code-example>